mathyingulu1/MathyBooksStore/MathyBooksStore/README.txt

-12:00 just create a razor view called upsert.cshtml inside the views folder 12:10 create the index.cshtml and Upsert.cshtml inside the coverType folder and modify them 12:24 Inside the Views folder create also index.cshtml and upsert.cshtml files inside the product folder
+12:00 just create a razor view called upsert.cshtml inside the views folder 12:10 create the index.cshtml and Upsert.cshtml inside the coverType folder and modify them 12:24 Inside the Views folder create also index.cshtml and upsert.cshtml files inside the product folder 12:26 I just modify the index.cshtml and upsert.cshmtl files